rfigueiras/Ricardo-Figueiras-Final-Master-project/README.md

 2- Proteomic_pipeline3.R: Preprocessing with the selected pipeline from the different 5 pipelines tested:
 <img src="https://github.com/rfigueiras/Ricardo-Figueiras-Final-Master-project/blob/main/1-Proteomics_analysis/Pipelines%20test%20for%20proteomics%20preprocessing.png?raw=true" alt="Proteomics preprocessing pipelines tested" width="50%">

 3- pvca_subset_test.R: Principal variance component analysis with resampling to evaluate the different pipelines.
-4- Testing_proteomic_signature
+4- Testing_proteomic_signature_on_batch_3_samples: Prediction of batch 3 samples with proteomics signatures developed by using batch 1 and batch 2 samples as the training dataset.

-### 2- Proteomics analysis:
+### 2- exceRpt microRNA analysis:
+1- Sequencing alignment with exceRpt Docker.txt: Code used to apply the exceRpt Docker to several samples in paralalel.

+2- analysis_microRNA_exceRpt.R: Preprocessing of microRNA data.
+### 3- Multiomics integration and testing:
+1- mixOmics integration and plots.R

+2- Training and testing with random data partitioning.R
+### 4- Cross-validation and Recursive Feature Elimination:
+1- Cross-validation and Recursive Feature elimination.R